George Washington Whistler: Baltimore and Ohio railroad

 (3) the principles of laying out routes feasible for railroad travel.

 Whistler supervised construction of the first rails on the railroad in October 1829, consisting of wood and iron from Pratt Street to the Carrollton Viaduct.
 The railroad's future road master, Wendel Bollman, helped with the construction layout as a fifteen-year-old carpenter.

 Other railroads

 In 1830, McNeill and Whistler entered the service of the Baltimore and Susquehanna railroad, Whistler remaining on the project for the first 20 miles of main and branch track had been completed.
-In 1831‑32, Whistler provided engineering services for the Paterson and Hudson River railroad (now southern terminus of Erie) Railroad; and in 1833‑34, upon the Providence and Stonington Railroad.
+In 1831‑32, Whistler provided engineering services for the Paterson and Hudson River railroad (now the southern terminus of the Erie Railroad); and in 1833‑34, upon the Providence and Stonington Railroad.

 Whistler resigned his army engineer commission in December 1833.
 In 1835, along with William Gibbs McNeill, Whistler designed the Boston & Providence Railroad, which included the famous Canton Viaduct which has been in continuous service for 174 years.